 My mind began to race.
 The guy for what???
 How to miss a three foot putt?
 How to become a 30 handicap?
-How to burn a beautiful piece of meat on the grill?
+How to torch a beautiful piece of meat on the grill?
 (And some other stuff I won’t mention)

 Joe went on to say I would be helping him in his next real estate transaction.
 From this conversation and many others with prospective clients, I’ve come up with four things home buyers want from their agent in today’s ever changing real estate landscape.